-- On VxWorks7 kernels from version SR0520, a kernel configured with system component HIGH_RES_POSIX_CLOCK may return sooner than the specified timeout in Java API like Thread.sleep().
+- On VxWorks7 kernels from version SR0520, a kernel configured with system component HIGH\RES\POSIX\CLOCK may return sooner than the specified timeout in Java API like Thread.sleep().
 The Windriver defect-ID is V7COR-5753. - On VxWorks7 kernels from version SR0520, higher scheduling latency can be observed when using JamaicaVM as an RTP, especially in realtime scenarios.
 This is due to a defect in the underlying scheduler in VxWorks.
-The Windriver defect summary is RTP pthread_cond_timedout() may delay one tick longer than it should and the defect-ID is V7COR-5694. - Using GCC 4.8.1.7 or 4.8.1.8, an RTP or shared library may be created with more than 2 segments.
+The Windriver defect summary is RTP pthread\cond\timedout() may delay one tick longer than it should and the defect-ID is V7COR-5694. - Using GCC 4.8.1.7 or 4.8.1.8, an RTP or shared library may be created with more than 2 segments.
 Such RTPs and shared libraries will fail to load.
 The Windriver defect summary is Loading an RTP depending upon a shared library with more than 2 loadable segments will fail and the defect-ID is TCVXWGCC-178.
 C code, that does not generate more than 2 segments is not affected.
-Accordingly, depending on the application, JamaicaVM

-Builder built RTP as well as the Jamaica JAR Accelerator built shared library might be affected when using these C-compilers.
+Accordingly, depending on the application, JamaicaVM Builder built RTP as well as the Jamaica JAR Accelerator built shared library might be affected when using these C-compilers.
 This has been fixed for RTPs starting with version 4.8.1.10.
 For shared libraries, an enhancement request has been filed in Windriver database with id TCVXWGCC-185.

-• On VxWorks7 kernels from version SR0520, the software library to perform floating point arithmetics on the ARMv7 architecture can be observed not to be fully IEEE 754 compliant.
-The Windriver defect summary is Unexpected results for floating point operations, the defect-ID is TCVXWGCC-213.
+- On VxWorks7 kernels from version SR0520, the software library to perform floating point arithmetics on the ARMv7 architecture can be observed not to be fully IEEE 754 compliant.
+The Windriver defect summary is Unexpected results for floating point operations, the defect-ID is TCVXWGCC-213. - Elliptic curve cryptography is not yet supported on VxWorks.

-B.5.7.2 File system support
+B.3.7.2 File System Support